linfengzhou/LeetCode/Python/unsorted/solutions.md

   - find mid position, cut to two parts
   - reverse second part(how to reverse a linked list? must hold head and tail)
   - merge
+# 151
+- easy, strip split reverse
+# 160
+- find A tail and linked it to B
+- find entrance of circle
+- retain their original structure
+# 165
+- to do again
+# 172
+- only need to check how many 5 in n (log5N)